MolSnoo/Alter-Ego/Docs/developer_reference/commands/bot_commands.md

-    generate 3 empty drain cleaner in cupboards at kitchen instantiate green book in main pocket of large backpack 1 at dorm library create 4 screwdriver in tool box at beach house generate katana in player right hand
+    generate 3 empty drain cleaner in cupboards at kitchen instantiate green book in main pocket of large backpack 1 at dorm library create 4 screwdriver in tool box at beach house instantiate gacha capsule (color=metal + character=upa) in gacha slot at arcade generate katana in player right hand
     instantiate monokuma mask on all face
     create laptop in vivian's vivians satchel
-    generate 2 shotput ball in cassie's main pocket of large backpack
+    generate 2 shotput ball in cassie's main pocket of large backpack instantiate 3 capsulebeast card (species=lavazard) in asuka's left pocket of gamer hoodie

 #### Description

-Generates an item in the specified location on the map or in the given player's inventory.
-The prefab ID must be given.
-A quantity can also be specified.
+Generates an item or inventory item in the specified location.
+The prefab ID must be used.
+A quantity can also be set.
+If the prefab has procedural options, they can be manually set in parentheses.

-In order to instantiate an item, the name of the room must be given at the end, following "at".
-The name of the container it will be created in must also be specified.
-If the container is an object with a child puzzle, the item will be instantiated in that puzzle.
-If the container is another item, the name of the item or its container identifier can be used.
+To instantiate an item, the name of the room must be given at the end, following "at".
+The name of the container to put it in must also be given.
+If the container is an object with a child puzzle, the puzzle will be its container.
+If the container is another item, the item's name or container identifier can be used.
 The name of the inventory slot to instantiate the item in can also be specified.

 To instantiate an inventory item, "player", "room", "all", or the name of a player followed by "'s", must be given.
 A container item can be specified, as well as which slot to instantiate the item into.
 The player will not be notified if a container item is specified.
-An equipment slot can also be specified instead of a container item.
+An equipment slot can also be chosen instead of a container item.
 The player will be notified of obtaining the item in this case, and the prefab's equipped commands will be run.

 ## kill